 First comes awareness of the product, followed by curiosity.
-If the item interests the customer, they take time to ponder over it.
+If the item interests the customer, they take the time to ponder it.
 Once sure, they buy the product.

 MQL (Marketing qualified lead) is the “ponderer” who is keenly interested in your product but doesn’t yet want to take a step further.
 SQL (Sales qualified lead), in contrast, definitely intends to buy.

 As the problem often arises in the “pondering” phase, MQL and SQL can make your challenging task easier.

 To distinguish MQL from SQL, you must get an in-depth insight into customer behavior and their intentions toward your product.

 Small brick-and-mortar entrepreneurs, over time, develop certain instincts to weed out generic leads.